robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 cells.
 Each argument is in its own cell, using the same syntax as with variables.
 The keyword must be used with as many arguments as there are argument names in its signature.
-The actual argument names do not matter to the framework, but from users' perspective they should should be as descriptive as possible.
+The actual argument names do not matter to the framework, but from users' perspective they should be as descriptive as possible.
 It is recommended to use lower-case letters in variable names, either as `${my_arg}`, `${my arg}` or `${myArg}`.